 You can go home immediately after Dysport injections.
 While you might experience slight side effects, there’s virtually no recovery time needed.

-You may see results as soon as two days after treatment and these can last for up to four months.
-One study of 104 patients who had Dysport injections reported an 88.5 percent success rate in wrinkle treatment 30 days after injection.
+You may see results as soon as two days after treatment, and these can last for up to four months.
+One study of 104 patients who had Dysport injections reported an in wrinkle treatment 30 days after injection.
 Since these effects aren’t permanent, you’ll need more injections after a few months to maintain smoothness in your forehead.

 Before approving you as a candidate for Dysport injections, your doctor will do a thorough check of your medical history.